Call Us

 Soil and terrain considerations:

-Sprague’s Backhoe has installed above ground shelters throughout Oklahoma since 2013, serving communities from Bridge Creek to Ada.
+Sprague’s Backhoe has installed above ground shelters throughout Oklahoma since 2013, serving communities across the state.
 Our experience shows these shelters perform exceptionally well in Oklahoma’s challenging weather environment.

 For families considering above ground storm shelter installation, these local factors often make above ground options the most practical choice.